usoamic/Usoamic-KotlinJS/README.md

 # UsoamicKtJs
-KotlinJS library for interaction with Usoamic contract Move library to libs folder.
+KotlinJS library for interaction with Usoamic contract.

+Move library to libs folder.

 ## Gradle Setup